Return to Horror High: Production

+Development

+Writer-director Bill Froehlich wrote the screenplay for Return to Horror High over a period of several days.
+"I just started writing and didn't stop," Froehlich recalled.
+"It flowed out in just a few days.
+I wrote late into the night until I couldn't keep my eyes open, only then I would go to sleep.
+And then I'd wake up early in the morning, fired up to get back into it because the story was running around in my head."

+New World Pictures agreed to distribute the film after being impressed by the screenplay, initially offering a budget of $800,000 to help produce the film.

+Filming

-Filming for Return to Horror High took place in Los Angeles, California at John Hughes Junior High School in Woodland Hills, and Clark Junior High School in Glendale.
-The production budget was $1 million.
+Filming for Return to Horror High took place in Los Angeles, California at Charles Hughes Junior High School in Woodland Hills, and Clark Junior High School in Glendale.
+The production budget was ultimately $1 million.
 In order to avoid an X-rating, the scene-within-a-scene sequence in which the biology teacher's heart is dissected had to be pared down in post-production.

 Release

 The film was given a limited release theatrically in the United States by New World Pictures on January 9, 1987.
 The release expanded in April, with its widest release being 227 theaters.
 It grossed $1,189,709 at the U.S. box office.